 tencent cloud

-This document describes how to use HTTP SDK to send and receive messages by using the SDK for Java as an example and helps you better understand the message sending and receiving processes.
+This document introduces how to use the HTTP SDK (taking the Java SDK as an example) to send and receive messages, so as to help you better understand the complete process of sending and receiving messages.

 Prerequisites